Main page - The Norwegian Institute of Children’s Books

 The Norwegian Institute of Children’s Books (NBI) was established in 1979 and works to develop knowledge of children and young peoples’ literature.
 The Institute is a private foundation that receives state funding.

-NBI is situated on the top floor of the National Library of Norway on Solli Plass in Oslo.
+NBI is situated on the 4th floor in the building "Halvbroren" at Solli Plass in Oslo.

 Research and Circulation